To access the online juror questionnaire, click on the following link:

 Trial by jury is a fundamental principle of our system of justice.
 Jury service is therefore both an opportunity and an obligation of every American citizen.
 The following information will give perspective jurors some background information about the process and what to expect when reporting for jury duty.

-A Petit Jury is generally 12 people sworn to try a criminal case and 6 people sworn to try a civil case.
+A Petit Jury is generally 12 people sworn to try either a criminal or a civil case.
 Usually, 1 or 2 alternate jurors are also chosen.
 Jurors hear evidence, deliberate and render a verdict.
 Petit Juries convene during the first and third weeks of each month.

 A Grand Jury is comprised of 16 people and is sworn to hear evidence presented by the prosecution and determines if such evidence is sufficient to charge a person or persons with a crime by a Bill of Indictment.
 The Grand Jury is seated in January of each year and is reconvened as needed throughout the year.

 Jury Duty is a privilege to be taken seriously by all those called to serve.